Thinking of moving to Hong Kong? Here’s what you need to know:

 - Became a British colony following the victory of the United Kingdom over the Qing Dynasty forces in the 1839-1842 Opium War.
 Occupied briefly by Japan during World War II, Hong Kong (HK) was taken back by the British and remained a colony until 1997.

-- According to China’s promise, Hong Kong will enjoy a high degree of autonomy in all matters except foreign and defense affairs until 2047.
+- According to China’s promise, Hong Kong will enjoy a high degree of autonomy in all matters except foreign and defence affairs until 2047.

 - One of the leading global financial hubs, Hong Kong is internationally known for its economic/trade freedoms, high quality of life, and superior levels of education.